morgannamie/Differential-Expression-Reports/README.md

 These visualizations are designed to be interactive, making it easier to explore your RNAseq data results.

 ## Requirements
-- R (version 3.6 or later is recommended)
 - The following R packages (the script will install these if they are missing):
   - `argparse`
   - `rmarkdown`